kohkimakimoto/essh/README.md

 print(jsontext)
 ```

-The following are the libraries that are included in Essh.
+The following are the built-in libraries that are included in Essh.

 * `essh.json`: Json encoder/decoder.
 It is implemented in [gluajson](https://github.com/kohkimakimoto/gluajson).
 * `essh.fs`: Filesystem utility.
 It is implemented in [gluafs](https://github.com/kohkimakimoto/gluafs).